Meghan Markle, Prince Harry's Doc Drops With Royal Family Disclaimer

 Todd and Julie Chrisley's Son Grayson Reveals Why He'll Never Wa…

-Don Lemon Has ‘Nothing But Love’ for T.J.
-Holmes Amid Romance Wi…

 Prince Harry and Meghan Markle's six-episode Netflix docuseries, Harry & Meghan, released its first three episodes early Thursday morning.
-The docuseries features footage from their private archive showing their side "of their high-profile love story."
+The docuseries features footage from their private archive, which shows their side "of their high-profile love story."
 In a disclaimer at the start of the series, it's noted that all interviews were conducted by August 2022, which is significant as Harry's grandmother, Queen Elizabeth II, died on Sept.
 8, 2022.

-It's also noted that members of the royal family declined to comment on the content of the series.
+It's also noted in a disclaimer that members of the royal family declined to comment on the content of the series.

+Despite this, a source close to the royal family tells ET, “That is incorrect.
+Neither Buckingham Palace nor Kensington Palace nor any members of the royal family were approached for comment on the content of the series," adding "[The Palace] is not aware of any such approach for comment."

 Each of the three episodes is about an hour in length.
 The description for the first reads, "As Harry shares the impact of a childhood in the public eye, he and Meghan reflect on the secret, early days of their unexpected romance."

-Episode 3's description reads, "The couple's 2017 engagement sparks both cynicism and hope.
-As Meghan grapples with royal protocols, tabloid headlines behind to involve her family.
+As for episode three, that description reads, "The couple's 2017 engagement sparks both cynicism and hope.
+As Meghan grapples with royal protocols, tabloid headlines behind to involve her family."

 The description for the series previously read, "Across six episodes, the series explores the clandestine days of their early courtship and the challenges that led to them feeling forced to step back from their full-time roles in the institution.
 With commentary from friends and family, most of whom have never spoken publicly before about what they witnessed, and historians who discuss the state of the British Commonwealth today and the royal family’s relationship with the press, the series does more than illuminate one couple’s love story, it paints a picture of our world and how we treat each other."

-Netflix has announced that series will be released in volume I and volume II, with the first dropping on Dec.
-8 and the second on Dec.
+Netflix announced the series will be released in volume I and volume II, with the first dropping Thursday and the second on Dec.
 15.

 "It's really hard to look back on it now and go, 'What on earth happened?'"
-Harry asks in the new trailer, going on to say that within the royal family stories are both leaked and planted.
+Harry says in a trailer for the docuseries, adding that within the royal family stories are both leaked and planted.

-"The pain and suffering of women marrying into this institution, this feeding frenzy," Harry says as image of headlines surrounding Meghan, Harry's mother, Princess Diana, and Harry's sister-in-law, Kate Middleton, play.
+"The pain and suffering of women marrying into this institution, this feeding frenzy," Harry says as image of headlines surrounding Meghan, Harry's mother, Princess Diana, and Harry's sister-in-law, Kate Middleton, flash across the screen.

 "I realized they're never going to protect you," Meghan says.